-15.5 The Non-Defaulting Party shall set off (i) all such Settlement Amounts that are due to the Defaulting Party, plus any cash or other form of security then available to the Non-Defaulting Party pursuant to Article , plus (at the Non-Defaulting Party's election) any or all other amounts due to the Defaulting Party under the Agreement against (ii) all such Settlement Amounts that are due to the Non-Defaulting Party, plus any cash or other form of security then available to the Defaulting Party pursuant to Exhibit “C”, plus (at the Non-Defaulting Party's election) any or all other amounts due to the Non-Defaulting Party under the Agreement, so that all such amounts shall be netted to a single liquidated amount (the "Termination Payment") payable by one party to the other.
+15.5 The Non-Defaulting Party shall set off (i) all such Settlement Amounts that are due to the Defaulting Party, plus any cash or other form of security then available to the Non-Defaulting Party pursuant to credit arrangements between the Parties, plus (at the Non-Defaulting Party's election) any or all other amounts due to the Defaulting Party under the Agreement against (ii) all such Settlement Amounts that are due to the Non-Defaulting Party, plus any cash or other form of security then available to the Defaulting Party pursuant to Exhibit “C”, if applicable, plus (at the Non-Defaulting Party's election) any or all other amounts due to the Non-Defaulting Party under the Agreement, so that all such amounts shall be netted to a single liquidated amount (the "Termination Payment") payable by one party to the other.

 15.6 Notice that a liquidation pursuant to Article 15.3 has occurred shall be given by the Non-Defaulting Party to the Defaulting Party before the close of business on the Business Day following such liquidation, provided that failure to give such notice shall not affect the validity or enforceability of the liquidation or give rise to any claim by the Defaulting Party against the Non-Defaulting Party.
 The notice shall specify the amount of the Termination Payment and whether it is owed by or to the Defaulting Party.
 The Termination Payment shall be made by the Party that owes it on the second Business Day after such notice is given.

 15.7 If the Defaulting Party disputes the Non-Defaulting Party's calculation of the Termination Payment, in whole or in part, the Defaulting Party shall, within two (2) Business Days of receipt of Non-Defaulting Party's calculation of the Termination Payment, provide to the Non-Defaulting Party a detailed written explanation of the basis for such dispute; provided, however, that if the Termination Payment is due from the Defaulting Party, the Defaulting Party shall first transfer collateral (of a type and in a form acceptable to the Non-Defaulting Party) to the Non-Defaulting Party in an amount equal to the Termination Payment.
-If the Parties cannot resolve such dispute within three (3) Business Days of the Non-Defaulting Party's receipt of the Defaulting Party's written explanation, then the Defaulting Party may submit such dispute to alternative dispute resolution procedures in accordance with the procedures set forth in Article 19 hereof.
-Any payment that is due as a result of an arbitrator’s award shall be paid in full, along with interest accrued at the Interest Rate from the Early Termination Date until the date paid, by the Party that owes it within two (2) Business Days after the award is rendered.
+If the Parties cannot resolve such dispute within three (3) Business Days of the Non-Defaulting Party's receipt of the Defaulting Party's written explanation, then the Parties may pursue any remedies available at law or in equity.

 15.8 Without limiting its rights under this Article or otherwise, after an Event of Default, the Non-Defaulting Party may from time to time set off any or all amounts which the Defaulting Party owes to it (whether under the Agreement or otherwise and whether or not then due) against any or all amounts which it owes to the Defaulting Party (whether under the Agreement or otherwise and whether or not then due), provided that any amount not then due which is included in such setoff shall be discounted to present value (in the manner specified in Article 15.4) as at the time of setoff (to take account of the period between the date of setoff and the date on which such amount would have otherwise been due).